 Secondly, sit back on a chair with your back straight and slowly lean your head back until you’re staring at the ceiling.
 Pout your lips as though you are kissing the ceiling and hold the pose for a few seconds.
 Repeat 10 times.

-Facial rollers (like the Jade Facial Roller, £28 or Sarah Chapman Skinesis The Facialift, £25) are a quick and efficient way to tone up your face and neck.
+Facial rollers (like the Jade Facial Roller or Sarah Chapman Skinesis The Facialift) are a quick and efficient way to tone up your face and neck.
 Like a mini paint roller, they are designed to aid lymph drainage and blood flow, eliminating puffiness, kick-starting facial muscles and plumping out wrinkles.
 Roll ‘up’ your neck once a day for best results.

-Or for a real deep wrinkle cleanse, try NuFACE Mini Facial Toner, a handy at-home device that firms, tightens and lifts skin in just 12 weeks or the FaceGym Pro, it's like a personal trainer for your neck and face.
+Or for a real deep wrinkle cleanse, try NuFACE Mini Facial Toner, a handy at-home device that firms, tightens and lifts skin in just 12 weeks.
+We've been giving it a whirl and it's pretty amazing the instant results - friends have told us our skin looks 'refreshed' and more toned.
+We're hooked!

 Duleesha, facialist and Aesthetic specialist at Hiro Miyoshi Hair & Beauty salon in Mayfair, suggests: "The best treatment in preventing sagging skin on the neck would be a course of Radio Frequency skin tightening facials.